Carnegie Mellon University Ethics Reporting Hotline

 • If the individual is passenger in a car or bus, or entering on a bike or walking, the individual MUST produce:

-• a valid U.S. Federal or state-issued government ID, such as a U.S. state-issued driver license or U.S. state-issued identification card (Important note: A CMU ID is not a government ID), OR
+• If a US citizen: a valid U.S. Federal or state-issued government ID, such as a U.S. state-issued REAL ID compliant driver’s license, U.S. state-issued REAL ID identification card, or valid passport (Important note: A CMU ID is not a government ID).

-• a valid passport (a photocopy of the passport is fine) with current visa, OR
+• If a foreign national: a valid passport (a photocopy of the passport is fine) with current visa.

 Important Information about Foreign Nationals Accessing the Campus: If an individual produces a passport and visa as documentation to enter the NASA Research Park, the individual will likely be stopped by the NASA Office of Protective Services personnel and required to satisfactorily answer their questions in order to gain entry.
 NASA has advised Carnegie Mellon that the NASA Office of Protective Services currently performs a minimum-level national agency screening check (which is a basic criminal check against the U.S. Federal databases) on foreign nationals and other individuals desiring to enter the NASA Research Park (and therefore, the campus).
 NASA has also advised that North Korea, Sudan, Syria, and Iran are currently designated as countries of concern to NASA.
 Therefore, it is also Carnegie Mellon’s understanding that individuals from North Korea, Sudan, Syria, and Iran are currently prohibited by the NASA Office of Protective Services from accessing NASA Research Park (including the campus).